snithin2006/snithin2006/README.md

 ---

 ## 🌟 **What’s Next?**
 Between school and my role at Steerwise, I’m collaborating with a new team to transform **Mobilize** from an MVP into a scalable application reaching **100+ colleges across Texas**.
-I’m also working on my **comic-style portfolio website**—stay tuned for that at [nithinsivakumar.com](http://nithinsivakumar.com) (hopefully 🤞).
+I’m also working on my **comic-style portfolio website**—stay tuned for that at [nithinsivakumar.com](http://nithinsivakumar.com) (hopefully 🤞) or check my GitHub repo for it's WIP code.

 ---